sonnyit/java/_posts/2016-06-16-j-reference-types.md

 public class MainClass {
     public static void main(String[] args) {
-        A a = new A();      //Strong Reference
+        A a = new A();  // Strong Reference

-        //Creating ReferenceQueue
+        // Creating ReferenceQueue
         ReferenceQueue<A> refQueue = new ReferenceQueue<A>();

-        //Creating Phantom Reference to A-type object to which 'a' is also pointing PhantomReference<A> phantomA = new PhantomReference<A>(a, refQueue);
+        // Creating Phantom Reference to A-type object to which 'a' is also pointing PhantomReference<A> phantomA = new PhantomReference<A>(a, refQueue);

-        a = null;    //Now, A-type object to which 'a' is pointing earlier is available for garbage collection.
-But, this object is kept in 'refQueue' before removing it from the memory. a = phantomA.get();    //it always returns null }
+        a = null;  // Now, A-type object to which 'a' is pointing earlier is available for garbage collection.
+But, this object is kept in 'refQueue' before removing it from the memory.

+        a = phantomA.get();  // it always returns null
+    }
 }
 ```